 A Sermon on Romans 14:13-16Read more

-While all Christians are Christian in the same way – through regeneration – we are not all identical in every respect.
-There is, as Dr. Martyn Lloyd-Jones explains, ethnic diversity, along with differences in personality and temperament.
+While all Christians are Christian in the same way – through regeneration –not all are identical in every respect.
+There is, as Dr. Martyn Lloyd-Jones explains, ethnic diversity as well as differences in personality and temperament.
 But the apostle Paul classifies Christians in another manner in Romans 14.
 He classifies them based upon maturity: the strong and the weak.
-Dr. Martyn Lloyd-Jones, in this message on Romans 14:13-14, draws our attention to the great Pauline principle which governs our Christian life: never put a stumbling block in front of a weaker brother or sister in Christ.
-Based upon our common membership in the family of God, the stronger Christian must remember their Christian brother is more important than different opinions.
-Dr. Martyn Lloyd-Jones, following Paul, warns of the danger of grieving a brother – causing confusion and leading him to violate his conscience.
-When we grieve our brothers, we are no longer walking in love, and we seriously endanger his spiritual condition.
-The supreme argument of the apostle is that while Christ was willing to give up his life for us, the strong hesitate whether they can give up meat for weaker brothers.
-Ponder Dr. Martyn Lloyd-Jones' unique answer to the challenge of life together in the family of God.
+Dr. Martyn Lloyd-Jones, in this message on Romans 14:13–16 titled “Consider Others,” draws attention to the great principle that governs the Christian life: never put a stumbling block in front of a weaker brother or sister in Christ.
+Based upon the common membership in the family of God, the stronger Christian must remember their Christian brother or sister is more important than different opinions.
+Following Paul, Dr. Martyn Lloyd-Jones warns of the danger of grieving a brother or sister by causing confusion and leading them to violate their conscience.
+When one grieves their brother or sister, they are no longer walking in love but seriously endangering their spiritual condition.
+The supreme argument of the apostle is that while Christ was willing to give up His life for the sinner, the strong hesitate whether they can give up meat for weaker members.
+Ponder Dr. Martyn Lloyd-Jones’s unique answer to the challenge of life together in the family of God.

 Additional Scripture Translations